awwwdev/unocss-preset-radix/docs/usage.md

 ## Usage in CSS Variables

-You can use css variables (like `var(--un-preset-radix-red9)`, `var(--un-preset-radix-red9 , red)`) in your project and the preset detects it and add coressponding colors.
+You can use css variables (like `var(--un-preset-radix-red9)`, `var(--un-preset-radix-red9 , red)`) in your project and the preset detects it and add corresponding colors.

 ```html
 <div style="background-color: var(--un-preset-radix-gray1); color: var(--un-preset-radix-gray12, 'darkgray')">Text on gray background</div>